 Iphelia’s name is derived from the name Ophelia.
-Ophelia, means to know and to be like a serpent, and is the name of a character from the Shakespearean play, Hamlet.
+Ophelia means to know and to be like a serpent, and is the name of a character from the Shakespearean play Hamlet.
 Shakespeare’s Ophelia was sensitive and emotionally repressed.
-She felt torn between the wills of her brother, her father and her potential husband, Hamlet.
-She wasn’t able to determine for herself what to do or set boundaries with those who were imposing on her.
+She felt torn between the wills of her brother, her father, and her potential husband, Hamlet.
+She wasn’t able to determine for herself what to do or to set boundaries with those who were imposing on her.
 The overwhelm of her inner conflict ultimately led to her death.
 Like Ophelia, Iphelia is deeply sensitive and through the course of her story struggles with boundaries.
 Iphelia learns to value and celebrate her sensitivity and later to set healthy boundaries with the pushy people in her life.

 Iphelia’s story is not a tragedy.